Scottish country dance: General

 Scottish country dances are categorised as reels (including hornpipes), jigs, and strathspeys according to the type of music to which they are danced.
 The first two types (also called quick-time dances) feature fast tempos, quick movements and a lively feel.
 The third type (strathspey) has a much slower tempo and a more tempered, stately feel.
-Although general guidelines are given below almost all elements of SCD have exceptions through the playfulness of the dance writers to the wide variety of influences and interpretations over the years; some exceptions include the Eightsome Reel (has two parts repeated as ABBBBBBBBA and is thus considerably longer than most other dances), The Wee Cooper of Fife (ten bar phrases—with music to match), The Willowtree (often only repeated four times despite having eight couples because the dance is mirrored from both ends of the set).
+However, like all elements of SCD, there are exceptions to these general forms.
+Some unusual dances include the Eightsome Reel (two parts repeated as ABBBBBBBBA, so considerably longer than most other dances), The Wee Cooper of Fife (ten bar phrases—with music to match), and The Willow Tree (often only repeated four times despite having eight couples because the dance is mirrored from both ends of the set).

 Dancers and sets

 Scottish country dancing is generally danced in organised formations referred to as "sets".
 Sets consist of three or more couples, usually four but sometimes as many as eight.
 A couple is formed of two dancers referred to as the "man" and the "lady"; however, this is rarely restricted to the dancer's actual gender.
-Due to the much larger number of women dancing SCD compared to men, women often dance "as the man" (often the more experienced woman will dance as the man or, all else being equal, the taller woman will dance as the man as some figures are easier this way).
+Due to the much greater number of women dancing SCD compared to men, women often dance "as the man" (occasionally, the taller woman will dance as the man as some figures are easier this way).

-The usual set shape is "longwise" – each dancer opposite their partner with all the women in one line facing a similar line of men.
+The usual set shape is "longwise" – each dancer opposite their partner with all the women in one line facing a line of men.
 The couple closest to the band (or other music source) are called the "first" or "top" couple.
 Other shapes of sets include triangular sets (three couples on the sides of a triangle, this is rare), square sets (four couples on the sides of a square) or square sets with extra couple(s) in the centre; these are much less common.
 However, some of the most popular dances in Scotland use these formations.
-When the set is not longwise, then the dancers stand beside their partner, with the woman on the right.
+When the set is not longwise, then the dancers stand next to their partner, with the woman on the right.